AdamSpannbauer/discord.r/README.md

-# discoRd
+# discord.r

-Learning discord bot stuff with R
+Plans to be the R package for interacting with discord